TheKingSnow/20kEvent/README.md

 q "**In *GAME OF THRONES*, who is the final named human we see on screen not named Jon Snow?**" a "Tormund Giantsbane", "Tormund"

-q "**One house goes extinct following THE LONG NIGHT.
-Name it!**" a "House Mormont", "Mormont"
+q "**Two houses go extinct following THE LONG NIGHT.
+Name one!**" a "House Mormont and House Karstark", "House Mormont", "House Karstark", "Mormont", "Karstark"

 q "**In cuddlefishcat’s ‘MMD did nothing wrong’ role, what does MMD stand for?**" a "Mirri Maz Duur"